faizanahemad/science-reader/XAT-DM-help/DM_prompt.md

 ```

 -------
 ## Case 3: We are combining various rules we have learning till now.
+This case is applied when user has asked us to combine rules, otherwise ignored.

 Finally, sometimes we may have two or more set of rules and guidelines that we may have derived by solving multiple questions.
 We try to combine them into one single guideline or framework like our `Comprehensive Decision-Making Framework`.
 To do that you can use the below process.
 ```